phopley/pan_tilt/README.md

 ## Node Information
 Topics:

-* `pan_tilt_node/index0_position`:
-  Subscribes `servo_msgs/pan_tilt` with the pan and tilt demands for the first pan/tilt device.

-* `pan_tilt_node/index1_position`:
+* `/pan_tilt_node/joints`:
-  Subscribes `servo_msgs/pan_tilt` with the pan and tilt demands for the second pan/tilt device.
+  Subscribes `sensor_msgs/JointState` with the pan and tilt positions for upto the four joints.

 * `servo`:
-  Publishes `servo_msgs/servo_array` with the index of the servo (0-3) and the demand angle for the servo.
+  Publishes `servo_msgs/servo_array` with the index of the servo (0-3) and the demand angle (in degrees) for the servo.
 This topic is latched.

 Parameters:

-* `/servo/index0/pan_servo`: Servo index for the pan servo of the first device.
+* `/servo/index0/pan/servo`: Servo index for the pan servo of the first device.
 Default value = 0.

-* `/servo/index0/tilt_servo`: Servo index for the tilt servo of the first device.
+* `/servo/index0/tilt/servo`: Servo index for the tilt servo of the first device.
 Default = 1.

-* `/servo/index1/pan_servo`: Servo index for the pan servo of the second device.
+* `/servo/index1/pan/servo`: Servo index for the pan servo of the second device.
 Default value = 2.

-* `/servo/index1/tilt_servo`: Servo index for the tilt servo of the second device.
+* `/servo/index1/tilt/servo`: Servo index for the tilt servo of the second device.
 Default = 3.

+* `/servo/index0/pan/flip_rotation`: true if the rotation of the pan servo on the first device should be flipped.
+Default = false

+* `/servo/index0/tilt/flip_rotation`: true if the rotation of the tilt servo on the first device should be flipped.
+Default = false

+* `/servo/index1/pan/flip_rotation`: true if the rotation of the pan servo on the second device should be flipped.
+Default = false

+* `/servo/index1/tilt/flip_rotation`: true if the rotation of the tilt servo on the second device should be flipped.
+Default = false

-* `/servo/index0/pan_max`: Maximum range for the pan servo of the first device.
-Default = 180.
+* `/servo/index0/pan/max`: Maximum range for the pan servo of the first device.
+Default = pi/2.

-* `/servo/index0/pan_min`: Minimum range for the pan servo of the first device.
-Default = 0.
+* `/servo/index0/pan/min`: Minimum range for the pan servo of the first device.
+Default = -pi/2.

-* `/servo/index0/tilt_max`: Maximum range for the tilt servo of the first device.
-Default = 180.
+* `/servo/index0/tilt/max`: Maximum range for the tilt servo of the first device.
+Default = pi/2.

-* `/servo/index0/tilt_min`: Minimum range for the tilt servo of first device.
-Default = 0.
+* `/servo/index0/tilt/min`: Minimum range for the tilt servo of first device.
+Default = -pi/2.

-* `/servo/index1/pan_max`: Maximum range for the pan servo of second device.
-Default = 180.
+* `/servo/index1/pan/max`: Maximum range for the pan servo of second device.
+Default = pi/2.

-* `/servo/index1/pan_min`: Minimum range for the pan servo of second device.
-Default = 0.
+* `/servo/index1/pan/min`: Minimum range for the pan servo of second device.
+Default = -pi/2.

-* `/servo/index1/tilt_max`: Maximum range for the tilt servo of second device.
-Default = 180.
+* `/servo/index1/tilt/max`: Maximum range for the tilt servo of second device.
+Default = pi/2.

-* `/servo/index1/tilt_min`: Minimum range for the tilt servo of second device.
-Default = 0.
+* `/servo/index1/tilt/min`: Minimum range for the tilt servo of second device.
+Default = -pi/2.

+* `/servo/index0/pan/joint_name`: Name of pan joint on the first device.
+Default = reserved_pan0

+* `/servo/index0/tilt/joint_name`: Name of tilt joint on the first device.
+Default = reserved_tilt0

+* `/servo/index1/pan/joint_name`:  Name of pan joint on the second device.
+Default = reserved_pan1

+* `/servo/index1/tilt/joint_name`: Name of tilt joint on the second device.
+Default = reserved_tilt1

 ## Trimming The Servos with dynamic reconfiguration